-Based on this dataset, Figure 1 shows monthly developments in the amount of JCB credit card spending, the number of card users at restaurants in Shinjuku, Tokyo, and the number of restaurants accepting payment by credit card.
+Based on this dataset, Figure 2 shows monthly developments in the amount of JCB credit card spending, the number of card users at restaurants in Shinjuku, Tokyo, and the number of restaurants accepting payment by credit card.
 The figure indicates that while credit card spending displays strong seasonality, spending accelerated rapidly following the start of the point reward program in October 2019.
 A similar pattern is observed for the number of card users.
-However, these values declined substantially in December 2019 and reached a low in April 2020, when the first surge of COVID-19 hit Japan.
-The figure also indicates that the number of restaurants that accept credit card payment increased steadily, while the number
+However, these values have declined substantially since December 2019 and reached a low in April 2020, when the first surge of COVID-19 hit Japan.5 The figure also indicates that the number of restaurants that accept credit card payment increased steadily, while the

-&lt;sup>4While our dataset is restricted to one particular area in Japan, developments in the data closely follow those in nationwide restaurant sales.
+5While our dataset is restricted to one particular area in Japan, developments in the data closely follow those in nationwide survey of spending on dining out.
+See the Appendix for more details about sample selection.

-Figure 1: Monthly developments in credit card usage from April 2018 to December 2020 Notes: The figure shows the total amount of JCB credit card spending at restaurants in Shinjuku, Tokyo, the number of card users at these restaurants, the number of restaurants accepting payment by credit card, and the number of restaurants for which there are records of credit card transactions in our JCB card database (i.e., restaurants frequented by JCB card users).
+Figure 2: Monthly developments in credit card usage from April 2018 to December 2020 Notes: The figure shows the total amount of JCB credit card spending at restaurants in Shinjuku, Tokyo, the number of card users at these restaurants, the number of restaurants accepting payment by credit card, and the number of restaurants for which there are records of credit card transactions in our JCB card database (i.e., restaurants frequented by JCB card users).

-of restaurants for which our database shows actual transactions was more volatile.
+number of restaurants for which our database shows actual transactions was more volatile.

-As a preliminary check, Figure 2 compares the growth rates of spending at restaurants that participated in the point reward program (the treatment group) and those that did not (the control group).
+As a preliminary check, Figure 3 compares the growth rates of spending at restaurants that participated in the point reward program (the treatment group) and those that did not (the control group).
 Specifically, we calculate the year-on-year rate of change in spending at each restaurant for each month and take the median for each group.
 The figure indicates that the growth rates for both groups were very similar prior to the program, but the treatment group experienced higher growth in January and February 2020, suggesting that the program had a positive impact.
-It should be noted that we can calculate year-on-year growth rates only for restaurants that had been accepting credit cards for at least a year, meaning that restaurants that had only just started accepting credit cards are excluded in Figure 2.
+It should be noted that we can calculate year-on-year growth rates only for restaurants that had been accepting credit cards for at least a year, meaning that restaurants that had only just started accepting credit cards are excluded in Figure 3.

-Figure 2: Comparison of spending growth rates
+Figure 3: Comparison of spending growth rates